rockycape/rockycape.github.io/README.md

 To enter any command you need to type `/` followed by the command and don't forget to hit the "enter" key.
 This is called the "command line".

-If you are on a multiplayer world and lost and want to find your friends you can teleport directly to them by typing `\tp username` where username is the minecraft username of one of your friends who is online at the same time. (remember to hit <enter> key)
+If you are on a multiplayer world and lost and want to find your friends you can teleport directly to them by typing `/tp username` where username is the minecraft username of one of your friends who is online at the same time. (remember to hit <enter> key)

 If the weather is rainy or snowy you can clear it up by typing `/weather clear`